Home

 Scott survived his wife by 15 years.
 He passed away on Sept.
 18, 1937.
 He was interred in Paddytown at the Younkin Cemetery.

 Son Ira "Austin" Sechler (1878-1960?) was born on July 6, 1878 in Lower Turkeyfoot.
 He was a farmer and resided in Confluence.
-Austin married Ella Burroughs and they had two children -- Russell Sechler and Mrs. Ross Sanner.
+Austin married Ella Burroughs (Nov.
+28, 1887-1965), a native of Fort Hill and the daughter of Charles Burroughs.
+Together, they produced two children -- James "Russell" Sechler and Mrs. Ross Sanner.
 The family were members of the Methodist Church.
 Austin died near Confluence in about 1960.
 Burial was in Somerset County Memorial Park.
 At his death, said a local newspaper, he was survived by five grandchildren and eight great-grandchildren.
+The widowed Ella relocated to Ohio where her married daughter Ruth Sanner was living in Elyria, OH.
+She died there at the age of 77 on Jan.
+22, 1965.
+Her remains were transported back to her native county to sleep for all time in Somerset County Memorial Park.
+Rev. Chester Henneman presided over the funeral service, with an obituary printed in the Meyersdale Republican.

 This page is dedicated in the memory of cousin-researchers who graciously shared their findings: Linda Marker, the late Donna (Younkin) Logan and the late Olive (Rowan) Duff.
 Jacob and Elizabeth (Snyder) Phillippi grave marker photos courtesy of Linda Marker.